Picovoice/porcupine/README.md

 various applications within the repository.

 Below is a quick walk-through of the repository.
 For detailed instructions please visit relevant pages.
-Throughout the documentation it is assumed that the current working directory is the root of repository.
+Throughout the documentation, it is assumed that the current working directory is the root of the repository.

 ## Running Demo Applications